danigorbaciov/docs.wavesplatform/docs/en/ecosystem/waves-token-rating/data-transaction-of-the-token-rating-oracle.md

-# Data transaction of the Token Rating oracle
+# Data Transaction of the Token Rating Oracle

 Once a day, the [Token Rating](https://oracles.wavesexplorer.com/oracle/3P2eDV4pWJGmPjLGLrW4dsMA53te4gzkwnH) oracle sends to the blockchain a [data transaction](/en/blockchain/transaction-type/data-transaction) with [ratings and rates](/en/ecosystem/waves-token-rating/rating-formula) of tokens.

-A data transaction contains the information about tokens, that have been rated in the past 24 hours.
+Data transaction contains the information about tokens, that have been rated in the past 24 hours.

-A single transaction contains the information about no more than 25 tokens —  if there are more rated tokens, then several transactions will be sent.
+Single transaction contains the information about no more than 25 tokens —  if there are more rated tokens, then several transactions will be sent.

-An example of a [data array](/en/blockchain/transaction-type/data-transaction) of such a transaction:
+Example of a [data array](/en/blockchain/transaction-type/data-transaction) of such a transaction:

 ``` js
 "data": [